Music - to bring us to the present

 I am fortunate to have spent much of my life giving concerts as a singer and also directing theatre plays.
 I love doing both, not only for the opportunity to be creative and express myself, but also for the way these activities keep me in the present.
 This is particularly so when performing a concert.
 If I do not sing something very well, I have to instantly let go of critical thoughts or they will stop me giving myself fully to what I am singing at the time.
 Similarly, when I catch myself anticipating something that is to come, either with pleasure or nervousness, I need to let go of such imaginings.
 I cannot give a good performance if I dwell on the past or future.
 Both performing and directing keep me practised at bringing myself back to the present when my mind wanders.

-Listening to music, or any sounds, is a delightful way of meditating.
+Mindful listening to music, or any sounds, is a delightful way of meditating.
+And to relax and enjoy yourself too.
 Seeing if I can simply hear the sound and notice textures, rhythms, pitch, tone, harmonies as they are, just as vibrations coming and going.
 Some might be pleasant and some unpleasant.
 Can I let them arise in my awareness without the automatic tendency to label, to give opinions, or to let them carry my mind far away from any sense of what I am hearing?
 The constant bringing ourselves back to the present, whether we are creating the music or absorbing it, is the heart of mindfulness practice.